AdobeDocs/workfront.en/help/manage-work/tasks/task-information/tasks-overview.md

 A task is a work item inside of a project.
 It represents a finite amount of work smaller than the project.

 Tasks can be assigned to users to be completed.
 When all the tasks in a project are completed, the project Status can be marked Complete.
-For more information about projects in `Adobe Workfront`, see [Create a project](../../../manage-work/projects/create-projects/create-project.md).
+For more information about projects in Adobe Workfront, see [Create a project](../../../manage-work/projects/create-projects/create-project.md).

 The following are types of tasks in a project: